 Mother pigs are confined for over three months each year.
 They are confined in mating stalls for up to seven days during early pregnancy.
 They are confined again in farrowing crates for up to five weeks, just before they give birth until their babies are weaned.

 They can’t take more than a step backwards or forwards, and can’t turn around.
 Expressing natural behaviours like nest building, foraging, or interacting with their piglets and other pigs are impossible.

 Pigs are intelligent, sensitive animals that show obvious signs of distress, their heart rate becomes elevated and they may bite the bars of the crates.

 The Government’s own advisors, the National Animal Welfare Committee (NAWAC) had previously advised the Government that farrowing crates do not meet the requirements of the Animal Welfare Act.
-Both the Labour Party and the Green Party committed to banning farrowing crates prior to the election.
-More than 112,000 caring Kiwis like you signed a petition and told the Government that they want farrowing crates banned.
+Both the Labour Party and the Green Party committed to banning farrowing crates prior to the 2016 election.
+In March 2018 more than 112,000 caring Kiwis signed a petition calling for a ban on the use of farrowing crates.

-Because of their failure to act, mother pigs are suffering every day.
+The continued use of farrowing crates means mother pigs are suffering every day.

 We need your help to ensure justice for mother pigs.

 Be loud and let’s create positive change for animals!